 Our Anti-Bullying Ambassadors are highly visible at break and lunchtime and organise regular events to celebrate our school values, friendship, difference, tolerance and anti-bullying.
 Their hard work and dedication has been recognised by being awarded the Dudley Anti-Bullying Accreditation.

-Our Anti-Bullying Ambassadors co-ordinated and led activities to celebrate the theme of Anti-Bullying Week 2018 ‘Choose respect’.
-Our ambassadors planned and led collective worship on the theme of respect and were seen on the playground at lunchtimes celebrating respect by handing out these stickers and cards:
+Our Anti-Bullying Ambassadors co-ordinated and led activities to celebrate the theme of Anti-Bullying Week 2019 ’Change Starts With Us’.
+Our ambassadors planned and led collective worship on this theme and were seen on the playground at lunchtimes celebrating the positive changes we can make by handing out colourful anti-bullying bracelets as well as these stickers and cards:

 For further information about anti-bullying in our school, please see our anti-bullying policy found in our Key Information tab.